mongo-dart/mongo_dart/doc/manual/connection/tls_connection_no_auth_self_signed_certificate.md

 I have created a [small bash script](script/authority-certificate.sh) (linux only), to make the work easier.
 I guess it should be easy to move it to other systems.
 Before running it you have to update the default values where required.
-While running it will ask you some values, set them at you like.
+While running it will ask you some values, set them as you like.
 Finally (if required) it will ask you the password for crypting the main key (+ retype for confirmation) and also one for crypting the intermediate key (+ confirmation).
 The script generates the openssl configuration file, runs the openssl commands, if required crypts the keys with the standard method or with gpg (check if it is installed on you system) and finally does some clean-up.
 You can run it this way: ./authority-certificate.sh your-ca-name